-This program offers a limited amount of packs of 8 discounted daily permits to commuters who only occasionally need to park on campus.
-These daily permits are only valid in visitor spaces in their assigned zone.
+This program offers a limited amount of parking to commuters who only occasionally need to park on campus.
+The Occasional Parking Permit (OPP) is valid only in visitor spaces within an assigned zone.

 This program is intended to support commuters who don’t have an annual permit and use alternative transportation, like riding public transit, biking, and/or walking, as their primary commute mode by providing a low-cost option for the occasional times they’re unable to use alternative transportation.